filamentphp/filament/packages/admin/docs/07-appearance.md

 }
 ```

-You may specify your own colors, which will be used throughout the admin panel.
+You may specify your own colors and font, which will be used throughout the admin panel.

 In your `webpack.mix.js` file, Register Tailwind CSS as a PostCSS plugin :